ShahzainAhmed/MarksGrade/README.md

 ### Program Explanation:
 - User must enter 5 different values and store it in separate variables.
 - Then sum up all the five marks and divide by 5 to find the average of the marks.
+- If the average is greater than 90, “Grade: A” is printed.